Optimal Control of Reserve Asset Portfolios for Stablecoins: Numerical Results

 \subsection{Experimental Design}

-We conduct numerical experiments over 92 calendar days (August 1 - October 31, 2025) with three daily settlement windows at 10:00, 13:00, and 16:00 ET, aligning with major settlement times.
+We conduct numerical experiments over 92 calendar days (August 1 - October 31, 2025) with three equally spaced settlement windows per day (so $\Delta_j=8$ hours), aligning with major settlement times.
 The performance of various control strategies is evaluated using three scenarios that capture characteristic market stress patterns empirically observed in financial markets.
 The construction of these scenarios enables precise testing of our central hypothesis that the developed control algorithm fulfills three essential requirements: first, the exploitation of lucrative investment opportunities in Treasury Bills during calm market phases; second, the maintenance of sufficient liquidity reserves in volatile phases with potentially endogenous bank-run dynamics; and third, the early detection of emerging volatility phases, such that proactive liquidity procurement is initiated at early signs of a demand shock.
 To systematically investigate these properties, we define the following market scenarios:

-\begin{enumerate} \item \textbf{Single shock event:} The system operates under baseline conditions for days 0-30, experiences elevated redemption pressure during days 30-45 with baseline intensity $\lambda_{0,R}$ multiplied by a factor $\chi \sim \text{Uniform}[2,4]$, then undergoes exponential mean-reversion with a 10-day time constant through day 92.
+\begin{enumerate} \item \textbf{Single shock event:} The system operates under baseline conditions for days 0-30, experiences elevated redemption pressure during days 30-45 with baseline intensity $\lambda_{0,R}$ multiplied by a factor $\chi \sim \text{Uniform}[2,4]$, then undergoes exponential mean-reversion with a 4-day time constant through day 92.
 This stress test examines the controller's ability to respond decisively to sustained redemption pressure and subsequently restore normalized operations.

 \item \textbf{Prolonged clustering:} The system maintains baseline parameters until day 30.
 From days 30-70, we increase the self-excitation parameter $\kappa_R$ equally for both mint and redemption requests to bring the branching ratio $\kappa_R/\theta_R$ to 0.85, approaching criticality.
 This near-critical regime generates persistent "aftershock" bursts in mints and redemptions that emerge despite normal baseline intensities.
 After day 70, parameters return to baseline.